Palbociclib (By mouth)

 IbranceThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to palbociclib, or if you are pregnant.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Swallow the capsule whole.
+- Swallow the capsule or tablet whole.
 Do not open, crush, break, or chew it.